con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > gsang sngags tshul chen las byung ba/ /
 > gsang sngags tshul chen bdag nyid can/ /

-He is Vairocana, the great Buddha;
+He is the great Vairocana; the Buddha;
 Great sage; observing great, intensive silence;[^42-1]
 Arising from the Way of Great Mantra;
 He is the Way of Great Mantra in essence; (42)